Fields of Gold: Release

-"Fields of Gold" was the second single released from the album after "If I Ever Lose My Faith in You".
+"Fields of Gold" was the second single released from the album after "If I Ever Lose My Faith in You" in North America and the third single in some European countries and Australia after "Seven Days".
 The single reached No. 16 on the UK Singles Chart, No. 23 on the Billboard Hot 100 and No. 2 on the Canadian RPM Top Singles chart.
 It was also a hit in Germany, Iceland, Ireland, the Netherlands, Switzerland and many other countries.
 "Fields of Gold" was awarded one of BMI's Pop Songs Awards in 1994, honoring the songwriters, composers and music publishers of the song.

 The song was included in Sting's first compilations album issued under the title Fields of Gold: The Best of Sting 1984–1994 and released in 1994 and in a later compilation The Very Best of Sting & The Police in 1997.
 It was re-recorded by Sting in 2006 as a bonus track for his classical album Songs from the Labyrinth, in which the song was accompanied entirely by a lute.

 Cover versions

 Many musical artists have covered the song.
 American singer and guitarist Eva Cassidy recorded a version that first appeared on her 1996 live album Live at Blues Alley, then later on her albums Songbird (1998) and The Best of Eva Cassidy (2012).
 Cassidy's version charted in Sweden and the Netherlands in 2008 and 2013, respectively.
 British-Georgian singer Katie Melua, a fan of Cassidy, recorded a version that was released as the BBC Children in Need single for 2017; her version peaked at No. 29 on the UK Singles Chart.

 In 2022, Drew and Ellie Holcomb recorded a version for their album Coming Home: A Collection of Songs.
-Megan McKenna released a cover in November 2022.